rajgoel/course-scientific-programming/03-lecture/slides.md

 ### Array

-[Arrays](https://en.wikipedia.org/wiki/Array_(data_structure)) are containers that hold elements of equal size in contiguous block of memory.
+[Arrays](https://en.wikipedia.org/wiki/Array_(data_structure)) are containers that hold elements of equal size in a contiguous block of memory.
 They provide direct access to each element using an index operation.

 ![Figure](03-lecture/array.svg)